 Refurbished products can be serviced at an Apple retail store, via mail, or through an Apple Authorized Service Provider.

 AppleCare+ can be purchased alongside refurbished products, extending the warranty period.
 For Macs, purchasing the AppleCare Protection Plan extends warranty coverage and telephone support to a full three years, regardless of the year the Mac was originally released.
 Apple will fix any manufacturing issues that arise, including faulty batteries that retain less than 80 percent charge.
-Two incidents of accidental damage are also included.
+Two incidents of accidental damage per year are also included.

 When a new Apple product is released, it does not become available for purchase from the refurbished store for several months.
 Most products are available after a three or four month wait, but refurbished versions of products with supply constraints may not be available for six to nine months after launch.